BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/What is Linux.md

 ## Scripting

-Linux utilizes a software known as 'Bash' for scripting through the shell.
+Linux utilizes a software known as 'Bash' for scripting.
 A script is a file containing a list of commands to be exectued when the file is ran.'.sh' is utilized to identify to a user that a file is a shell script.
 When creating a shell script, it is important to remember to set the file permissions to allow for execution by the user.